tsunami416604/azure-docs.hu-hu/articles/automation/automation-quickstart-create-runbook.md

 ## <a name="sign-in-to-azure"></a>Bejelentkezés az Azure-ba

-Jelentkezzen be az https://portal.azure.comAzure-ba a segítségével.
+Jelentkezzen be az Azure https://portal.azure.com-ba.

 ## <a name="create-the-runbook"></a>A runbook létrehozása